 Ending the Supply of the Sex Trade

-It is because of the supply and demand that the horror of the sex trade continues.
+It is because of the supply and demand for children that the horror of the sex trade continues.
 However, when we protect at-risk children from being sold in the developing world, something of massive significance takes place within the global landscape.
 Consider the diagrams below, which differentiate Remember Nhu’s model of Prevention from the more traditional model of Intervention.
 Intervention is when outside organizations step in to remove children from brothels, trafficking, or situations where the child has already been abused:

-Additionally, the statistics on intervention are extremely sobering.
-Organizations committed to intervention methods report an average recidivism rate of anywhere from 70-90% in developing countries within two years of removing a child from the sex trade.
-In other words, most children who are removed from the sex trade tragically end up re-entering the sex trade within two years, for one reason or another.
+Additionally, the statistics on Intervention are extremely sobering.
+Organizations committed to intervention methods have reported an average recidivism rate of anywhere from 70-90% in developing countries within two years of removing a child from the sex trade.
+In other words, most children who are removed from the sex trade tragically end up re-entering the sex trade within two years, for various reasons.

 Something must be done for children in the sex trade and we commend the efforts of Intervention organizations.
-These organizations do good things for individual children—however, without proper and strategic legal, legislative, and/or law enforcement efforts at the government level to permanently shut down the operation in which the child was exploited, the demand and supply of the sex trade remain virtually unaffected by intervention work, and the horrors of the sex trade continue.
+These organizations do hard work and good things for individual children—however, without proper and strategic legal, legislative, and/or law enforcement efforts at the government level to permanently shut down the operation in which the child was exploited, the demand and supply of the sex trade remain virtually unaffected by intervention work, and the horrors of the sex trade continue.

 Consider instead a very different approach to saving children from the sex trade, that of Prevention:

 When we place at-risk children in a Remember Nhu home, each child grows up to be the happy, healthy young adults that God intended them to be and are spared from ever experiencing the sex trade.
-For the children we serve who are not orphaned, families are allowed to visit with their children and continue a relationship with the child (although sadly, most families do not end up doing this).
+For the children we serve who are not orphaned, families are allowed to visit with their children and continue a relationship with the child.

-However, when we remove at-risk children from their vulnerable situation and place them in prevention home, we are not just preventing each individual child from experiencing sex slavery.
-Prevention also causes a significant ripple effect in the global child sex trade market in the following ways.
+However, when we remove at-risk children from their vulnerable situation and place them in a prevention home, we are not just preventing each individual child from experiencing sex slavery.
+Prevention also causes a significant ripple effect in the global child sex trade market, in the following ways.